 When enough people, as a critical mass, think about and truly consider the plausibility of a concept, it becomes a reality and so shows us this term in sociology.
 In larger societies, particularly those with a great deal of control over people, the figure must usually be high enough for a change to occur.
 In other societies, just a handful of people can change prevailing views.
 For a long time, it has been known that groups of people behave differently than individuals.
 Curiously, once a critical mass of people shares and comment on a piece of content online, it reaches viral status.
 Its popularity then grows exponentially before it fades away a short time later.
 The difference between viral and mainstream media is that the former is more interactive and is shaped by the people who consume it.

 According to journalist and public speaker Malcolm T. Gladwell’s research, there are three main factors in creating a critical mass of people necessary to induce a sudden change.
 The first is the Law of the Few which states that specific categories of people are instrumental in creating tipping points.
-The second factor is the stickiness factor what makes a change significant and memorable.
+The second factor is the stickiness factor which makes a change significant and memorable.
 The social web is sticky because we want to keep returning to see what is being said about and to us.
 The more sticky something is the slower its decline.
 And the third factor is the specific context, where time and place must be right for an epidemic to occur.
 It takes a tiny number of people to kickstart the tipping point in any sort of epidemic.
 Economists often talk about the 80/20 Principle, which is the idea that in any situation, roughly 80 percent of the “work” will be done by 20 percent of the participants.
 Or in most societies, 20 percent of motorists cause 80 percent of all accidents.
 When it comes to epidemics, though, this disproportionality becomes even more extreme: a tiny percentage of people do the majority of the work.
 Understanding how a tipping point works can help clarify the critical mass concept.
 One big question is: what percentage of a population is necessary to create a critical mass?